verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] I wish for inner peace, healing, and money.
 - [ ] I'd like to look at you some some sometime
 - [ ] My love for me runs deep.
+- [ ] Her heart was made of liquid sunsets
 Man 2: No, that’s what life is for.
 —The Lift (2000)